-Merlin is a title, not a name.
+Merlin is more title, than a name.

+Cernunnos is actually a very gentle deity, with a deep and tender care for the forest and all its inhabitants.
+He is more a Lover and Protector, than a Fighter.
 Cernunnos shows traits and symbols in common with the patron god of healers and magicians known as Hermes or Hermes Psychopomp (conductor of souls), the title given to the Lord of Death (whom the Celts recognized as Cernunnos) in his union with his consort, the Lady of Life.